 The Laramie Police Foundation and the National Threat Assessment Center (NTAC) will bring important information to Laramie and the surrounding communities.
-All are welcome to attend!

 The presentation, sponsored by the Laramie Police Department Foundation, is intended for educators, law enforcement, other public safety professionals, mental health professionals, social workers, counselors, health care professionals, etc.

 There is no cost to attend the event and all associated materials will be provided at no cost to the attendees.